Types of Honors College Courses

 - Problem: Define the rationale and delimit your problem area (explain your interest in pursuing the project.
 How does this project relate to your degree objective?

 - Purpose and Objectives: What do you hope to accomplish?

 - Procedures: Explain the methods you expect to use and any unusual requirements for materials, equipment or facilities.
 Include a timeline.

 - Outcomes: What will be the tangible results (deliverables, i.e. software course code, papers, reports, products, or summaries) of your study?

-- Credit varies-be sure to include the number of credit hours when you register in Loboweb.
+- Course number and Credit varies—be sure to include the number of credit hours when you propose your study and when you register in Loboweb.

 In dealing with multi-faceted issues such as immigration, new drug development, genetically modified foods, and health care access, for example, interdisciplinary perspectives are needed to adequately address the complexity of the problems and to forge viable responses.
 Interdisciplinary research requires the integration and synthesis of different perspectives rather than a simple consideration of multiple viewpoints.

 Students will be expected to complete research on a question, problem, or topic of interest using more than one discipline.
 They will conduct a thorough search of the existing literature in relevant fields.
 Their treatment of the subject will include an appropriate review of that literature as it pertains to the subject.